Crowdhackathon-SmartCity2/sensecity/SenseCityApi/README.md

 ```
 /issue

-Results: The firt 1000 issues the last 3 days
+Results: The first 1000 issues the last 3 days
 ```

 ## Variables: